Residential Roofing FAQ’s discussed by BPS Facilities

 How do you know if your roof has problems or needs replacing?

-Unfortunately, you normally know you have roof problems when you have a leak or if it’s damaged from severe weather.
+Unfortunately, you usually know you have roof problems when you have a leak or if it’s damaged from severe weather.
 Quite often you can have a leaking roof and not even know about it so it’s always a good idea to check your roof space periodically to check for leaks or any damage inside or ask a roofing contractor to come out and do this for you.
 They will also be able to safely check the outside condition of your roof as well.
 An experienced residential roofing contractor will check for cracked, warped or missing shingles, loose seams and deteriorated flashings, excessive surface granules accumulating in the gutters or downspouts and other signs roofing problems both inside and out.
 A leaking roof over a long period of time can cause a huge amount of damage so checking regularly is a worthwhile exercise so any problems found can be resolved quickly to limit the damage it causes.
+A professional roofing contractor will always assess your roof and give you a fixed installation or repair cost.

 A complete replacement which involves removing the whole of your existing roof system and replacing every component, including air barrier or vapour retarder (if present), roof insulation (if present), and the roof membrane, flashing, and accessories,

-Re-covering the existing roof system which involves only the installation of a new roof covering (tiles or slate).
+Re-covering the existing roof system which is often referred to as a re-roof is the process of layering new shingles on top of already existing ones and can only be done once, meaning this is not an option for homes with more than one layer of roofing.
+A re-roof is an excellent option if overall your roof is in good shape and does have any missing or soggy shingles or significant water damage.
+Only the installation of a new roof covering (tiles or slate).
 If you’ve already had one re-cover installed on your original roof system then your residential roofing contractor may well advise you that you need a complete replacement, however, this depends on the condition of all of the roof components.

 Do I need a whole roof replacement if my roof is leaking?

-Not always as leaks are often a result of loose flashings or a section of the roof system that has been damaged and can be replaced or repaired.
-A complete roof replacement is normally due to excessive damage, damage from a long-standing issue, improper roof installation, inappropriate roof installation on a property or structure (the wrong roof types used for the property and its dimensions), or, justthe age of a roof.
+Not always, leaks are often a result of loose flashings or a section of the roof system that has been damaged and can be replaced or repaired as a minor repair.
+A complete re-roof is normally due to excessive damage, damage from a long-standing issue, improper roof installation, inappropriate roof installation on a property or structure (the wrong roof types used for the property and its dimensions), or, just the age of a roof.
+Ensure you fully understand the issue with your roof and the roof repair cost before you commit to a whole new roof replacement.

 Can my residential roofing be repaired if I have a leak or damage in one area?